daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ## Data preparation

-To prepare the data for sequence generation, we first are extracting the data values from the time series and then normalizing them.
-We are using training mean and standard deviation to normalize the testing timeseries.
-Then we are constructing training and testing sequences.
+To prepare the data for sequence generation, we first extract the data values from the time series and then normalize them.
+We use the training mean and standard deviation to normalize the validation and test timeseries.
+Then we construct training and testing sequences.

 ```python
     def normalize_data(self):